 All efforts are made to co-ordinate plowing operations with the Parking Compliance Officers who enforce the parking ban through the issuance of tickets.
 Please remember that there are situations where the snow removal equipment may be coming back to do a second pass or additional work and should you be parked on street, there is a possibility that you could be ticketed.

-For streets displaying snow route signs, parking is prohibited from December 1st to March 1st between the hours of 2 a.m. & 7 a.m.
+For streets displaying snow route signs, parking is prohibited from December 1st to March 1st between the hours of 2:00 a.m. and 7:00 a.m.
 Parking may be prohibited on all other streets following a major snowstorm.

 The Public Works Department monitors visibility at intersections on a regular basis throughout the winter months and any identified high piles at bus stops, crosswalks, lane entrances and intersections shall be reduced so as to improve the line of sight for motorists and pedestrians.
 Priority will be given to high piles located on Priority 1 (major routes) and Priority 2 (collector) streets and also to intersections and lane entrances in the vicinity of elementary schools.
 High snow piles at entrances to school parking lots, bus staging areas are the responsibility of the school unless the adjacent sidewalk is obstructed as to prevent the reasonable movement of pedestrian traffic.